Mourtz/raytracer-0/README.md

-# Pathtracing using the WebGL API
+# Advanced WebGL2 Pathtracer with ReSTIR and MIS

-This is a **not** functional raytracer.
+This is a **fully functional** real-time pathtracer featuring advanced lighting algorithms.
-It is entirely written in Javascript, using the **WebGL2** API to carry out all computations.
+It is entirely written in JavaScript, using the **WebGL2** API to carry out all computations on the GPU.
-Is kinda modular, allowing the end user to toggle some basic functionalities like "**un/biased** rendering", "**procedural sky**", "next event estimation" and "**Bi-Directional** path tracing".
+The renderer is highly modular, allowing users to toggle sophisticated features like **Multiple Importance Sampling (MIS)**, **ReSTIR (Reservoir Spatiotemporal Importance Resampling)**, **procedural sky**, and various sampling strategies.

 On low end devices, the **GLSL** compiler is usually crashing due to the large amount of code that is being passed by the main **fragment** shader.